ZhangZhengruiNUS/Food_Shop_Server/README.md

 make migrateup
 ```

-This will trigger the instruction corresponding to "createdb" in the Makefile:
+This will trigger the instruction corresponding to "createdb" in the Makefile
->migrate -path db/migration -database "postgresql://root:admin123@localhost:5432/red_pocket_game?sslmode=disable" -verbose up

-This command will execute the SQL scripts in the latest **0XXXXX_XXXX.up.sql** file under the Food_Shop_Server/db/migration
+It will execute the SQL scripts in the latest **0XXXXX_XXXX.up.sql** file under the Food_Shop_Server/db/migration

 ## 2. Common rules